harvard-hbs/rag-example/README.md

 - A `ConversationalRetrievalChain` which connects to the persisted vector database index and looks up document chunks to pass to the LLM with the appropriate prompting.
-- A 'ConversationalBufferWindowMemory` that provides a level of memory so the chatbot can refer to earlier parts of the conversation.
+- A `ConversationalBufferWindowMemory` that provides a level of conversational context so the chatbot can refer to earlier parts of the conversation.
 - The LLM chat interface, `AzureChatOpenAI` in our case.

-The `document_chatbot.py` script demonstrates the creation of the full retrieval chain and the invokation of the chain from prompt to response.
+The `document_chatbot.py` script demonstrates the creation of the full retrieval chain and the invokation of the chain from prompt to response and the relevant code is shown here.

 ```
 # Access persisted embeddings and expose through langchain retriever